NikKowPHP/social-brain/chapters/chapter-2.md

 ---

 We now understand the alarm system.
 We know why a harsh word can hijack our entire nervous system and why Mark's reaction was so powerful.
-But knowing the alarm exists is not the same as controlling it.
-Maria now faces a withdrawn and resentful Mark, and she can feel her own anxiety rising.
-What happens when that bell starts ringing in the middle of a high-stakes conversation?
-How do you, the conductor, keep the orchestra from descending into chaos?
-The answer lies not in ignoring the alarm, but in learning how to skillfully turn down its volume, starting with your own.
+But what specifically are these social threats the brain is so vigilant about?
+Our next step is to explore the five gauges on the social brain's dashboard, giving us a powerful tool for real-time analysis.

 ---
 ### **Neuro-Toolkit: Social Pain**